About Pema Chödrön

 Online Course with Pema Chödrön

-This is an immersive course in the intimate setting of her monastery in remote Cape Breton where she shares with us truly transformative teachings.
-Students in this course will have 12 hours of video teachings which are integrated with readings, practice assignments, contemplations, and reviews.
-There are also bonus materials including Q&A, instructions on how to do calm abiding and open presence meditations, and more.
+This is an immersive course in the intimate setting of Gampo Abbey where she shares with us truly transformative teachings.
+Students in this course will have 14 hours of video teachings which are integrated with guided reading assignments from selections chosen by Pema, downloadable audio files, and 50% off the recommended reading at Shambhala Publications.

 As much as we might try to resist, endings happen in every moment—the end of a breath, the end of a day, the end of a relationship, and ultimately the end of life.
 And accompanying each ending is a beginning, though it may be unclear what the beginning holds.
 In How We Live Is How We Die, Pema Chödrön shares her wisdom for working with this flow of life—learning to live with ease, joy, and compassion through uncertainty, embracing new beginnings, and ultimately preparing for death with curiosity and openness rather than fear.